imjohsep/react-redux-starter-kit/readme.md

 grow accustomed with the HomeContainer and Home Components first.
 Then work your way over to the Counter Container and Component, as these more fully implement Redux action, reducers, and state.

-## Alternative Getting Started

-Run `yarn init` to reconfigure the package.json file.
-Be sure to override any values that don't correspond with your new project.
-Common vales you should override are the repository, author, and project details.
-Once our package.json file is updated we can `yarn install` the dependencies listed in the yarn.lock file.

 ## Commands